cambridgeltl/ECNMT/README.md

 # Citation

-    @inproceedings{Lee:18,
+    @inproceedings{Li:2020,
-      author    = {Jason Lee and Kyunghyun Cho and Jason Weston and Douwe Kiela}, title     = {Emergent Translation in Multi-Agent Communication}, year      = {2018},
+      author    = {Yaoyiran Li and Edoardo Maria Ponti and Ivan Vulić and Anna Korhonen}, title     = {Emergent Communication Pretraining for Few-Shot Machine Translation}, year      = {2020},
-      booktitle = {Proceedings of the International Conference on Learning Representations}, }
+      booktitle = {Proceedings of the 28th International Conference on Computational Linguistics}, }